harbs20/Mac-Speedrunning-Tools/README.md

 - WindowBackdrop
 - Better Piechart
 - MACrosshair
+- Key Rebinder

 Complex Mode shows the full settings for the selected tool.
-Simple Mode condenses the app into a 2x3 grid of large toggle buttons plus a button to return to Complex Mode.
+Simple Mode condenses the app into a grid of large toggle buttons plus a button to return to Complex Mode.

 ## Global Keybinds